 According to the CDC, one in 16 black men will be diagnosed with HIV at some point in his lifetime, as will one in 32 black women.
 The CDC notes a decrease in HIV infections among black women although the rate of new HIV infections for black women remains higher than the rates for white and Hispanic women.
 African-Americans are the racial/ethnic group most impacted by HIV/AIDS in the United States.
 Most African-American women who are infected with HIV contract the virus through heterosexual contact.
 Young black men who are gay or bisexual are at the highest risk of infection.

 Early diagnosis is critical for people who are HIV positive so they can benefit from treatment.
 It is estimated that nearly 40 percent of people with HIV are not diagnosed until they have developed AIDS, which can occur 10 years after infection.
 Additional recommendations from the CDC include annual testing for individuals who engage in high-risk sexual behavior or use intravenous drugs.
 Pregnant women should be tested during the early months of their pregnancy to help eliminate transmission of HIV to their infants.

-The Sexual Health Clinic is located at 280 S. Decatur Blvd.
+The Sexual Health Clinic is located at 400 Shadow Lane, Suite 106.
 Services include confidential testing, counseling, case management and referrals.
-The Health District offers several HIV test options, some with same-day results.
+The health district offers several HIV test options, some with same-day results.
 In addition, testing is available each week: